rry123/syllabusai-frontend/README.md

 Ever wished for a study companion that effortlessly generates notes, quizzes, and answers?
 Look no further!
 Syllabus.ai does just that! 📚✏️ Let AI simplify your study routine.

 🌟 Key Features:
-📝 Effortless note generation.
+-📝 Effortless note generation.
-📋 Personalized test creation.
+-📋 Personalized test creation.
-🤖 Instant AI-generated answers.
+-🤖 Instant AI-generated answers.

-💡 Why Share This Here?
-As aspiring developers, your insights are gold!
-Dive into Syllabus.ai, share your thoughts, and help us refine the future of smart studying.
-Let's shape the next level of education together! 🚀 #EdTech #LearningInPublic #StudySmart